makersacademy/takeaway-challenge/README.md

   ```

 #### 8. Remove items from your cart, if necessary
-  * You may remove a single item by it's name
+  * You may remove a single item by its name
   ```
   cart.remove("Soup of the Day")
   ```